mjhmilla/Millard2023VexatMuscle/README.md

 # Description

-This repository contains the Matlab prototype for the VEXAT muscle model described in the paper Millard et al. The model is named after the viscoelastic (VE) crossbridge (X) active-titin (AT) elements contained in the model
+This repository contains the Matlab prototype for the VEXAT muscle model described in Millard et al. and published in eLife and the bioRxiv.
+The contents of both versions are identical though the eLife version includes the eLife assessment text and links to the public reviews of the paper.
+The model is named after the viscoelastic (VE) crossbridge (X) active-titin (AT) elements contained in the model.

+Millard Matthew, Franklin David W., Herzog Walter (2023) A three filament mechanistic model of musculotendon force and impedance eLife 12:RP88344 https://doi.org/10.7554/eLife.88344.3

 Matthew Millard, David W. Franklin, Walter Herzog.
 A three filament mechanistic model of musculotendon force and impedance. bioRxiv 2023.03.27.534347; doi: https://doi.org/10.1101/2023.03.27.534347